SIT Study Abroad: India: Public Health, Gender & Sexuality

 Program Highlights

-• Engage with practitioners and activists to learn about reproductive epidemiology, gender, and sexual minorities in India.
+• Engage with practitioners and activists to learn about reproductive epidemiology, gender, and sexual minorities.

-• Enhance your skills in standard Hindi and live with a local Indian family.
+• Learn Hindi and live with a local Indian family.

-• Build your advocacy skills by participating in workshops with public health organizations and Indigenous communities.
+• Build advocacy skills through workshops with public health organizations in rural and urban communities.

 Program Reviews